Jefferson49/ExtendedImportExport/README.md

 #### Further example filters
 Further insights about GEDCOM filters can be gained by refering to the following GEDCOM filters:
 + **Example GEDCOM filter** ([ExampleGedcomFilter.php](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/resources/filter/ExampleGedcomFilter.php)): This filter contains some examples for filter rules with tag combinations and regular expressions for GEDCOM conversion.
 + **Birth, marriage, death export** ([BirthMarriageDeathGedcomFilter.php](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/resources/filter/BirthMarriageDeathGedcomFilter.php)): This filter contains a typical filter example.
 The filter includes birth, marriage, and death data only.
-All included dates are shortened to include the year only (i.e. 01 JAN 1900 => 1900).
 The generated GEDCOM also contains links to the related individuals and families in webtrees.
 + **Combined export filter** ([CombinedGedcomFilter.php](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/resources/filter/CombinedGedcomFilter.php)): Shows how several filters can be combined to a single filter, which executes a sequence of the combined filters.

 #### Regular Expression Macros